-Revenues in fiscal 2017 increased by 29% compared to fiscal 2016 primarily due to improved market conditions for recycled metals in the domestic and export markets resulting in higher average net selling prices and increased sales volumes compared to the prior year, including benefits from increased sales diversification.
-Average net selling prices for shipments of ferrous scrap metal in fiscal 2017 increased by 25% compared to the prior year.
-Ferrous sales volumes in fiscal 2017 also increased by 9% compared to the prior year due to higher export and domestic shipments in fiscal 2017.
-Additionally, nonferrous sales volumes in fiscal 2017 were higher by 14% compared to the prior year, and nonferrous average net selling prices were higher by 5%.
+Revenues in fiscal 2018 increased by 40% compared to fiscal 2017 primarily due to stronger market conditions for recycled metal in the domestic and export markets resulting in significantly higher average net selling prices and increased sales volumes compared to the prior year.
+AMR's revenues and sales volumes in fiscal 2018 also benefited from increased sales diversification compared to the prior year.